codemagic-ci-cd/codemagic-docs/content/publishing/firebase-app-distribution.md

 * if your app uses Firebase services, you need to upload the Firebase configuration files to Codemagic, see the instructions [here](../knowledge-base/load-firebase-configuration/);
 * if no suitable artifacts are found, publishing to Firebase App Distribution is skipped.
+* release notes can be published with the build if you have added them to your repository, read more [here](./publish-release-notes).

 {{</notebox>}}